podobu/wifimenu/README.md

 wifimenu --custom wofi '--dmenu --insensitive --prompt' '-d -p' '-d --password --prompt'
 ```

+Note that the last flag must be the one to set the prompt.

 If your launcher don't support password prompt, just set it case-sensitive.

 ### Icons